|LOST HOSPITALS OF LONDON|

 York Hill, Loughton, Essex

 The Oriolet Hospital and Convalescent Home opened in 1895, endowed by the prominent vegetarian, Dr Arnold Hills (1857-1927), as a centre of treatment for sick vegetarians.
 The barrister Mr Josiah Oldfield (1863-1953), an Oxford graduate in law and theology who had adopted vegetarianism whilst a student, was made its Warden.

-The Hospital consisted of a Victorian house named Oriolet and an open-air ward with 20 beds.
+The Hospital consisted of a Victorian house named Oriolet and an Arts & Crafts open-air ward block with 20 beds.
+The block was divided by moveable screens which acted as walls; each could be moved to maximise exposure to fresh air.
+Each section of the block had its own food preparation area (mainly fruit was provided).
 The 2-acre site on the border of Epping Forest was surrounded by a fence and was large enough to make it unnecessary for patients ever to leave the premises (in fact, they were not allowed to except on very special occasions, and then only with written permission).

 Surgical, medical and convalescent cases were admitted without payment or letters of referral.
 Those suffering from early cancers took priority for admission.
 Medical records were kept as to the effect of the dietetic treatment (it was said that patients who self-referred themselves from other hospitals were cured).

 Patients were not allowed to possess any money; that which they brought with them had to be deposited with the Sister-in-Charge.
 No patient was allowed to grumble.